open-telemetry/opentelemetry-ruby/instrumentation/graphql/README.md

-# OpenTelemetry Graphql Instrumentation
+# OpenTelemetry GraphQL Instrumentation

-The OpenTelemetry Graphql Ruby gem is a community maintained instrumentation for [Graphql][graphql-home].
+The OpenTelemetry GraphQL Ruby gem is a community maintained instrumentation for [GraphQL][graphql-home].
 The GraphQL integration activates instrumentation for GraphQL queries.

 ## How do I get started?